 At some point after ShareGate Apricot applied the corresponding security settings, the owner changed the privacy status from private to public.
 We’ll bring that discrepancy to your attention so you can manually revert the privacy status back to private.

 We’re excited for what’s coming up on the product roadmap!
-Our next release will tie everything together and enable you to set custom governance policies based on a team’s purpose and data sensitivity.
+Our next release will tie everything together and enable you to set custom governance policies based on a team’s purpose and sensitivity.

 For instance, you’ll be able to set custom inactivity thresholds that correspond to a team’s assigned purpose.
 So, you could set a policy that flags ‘Internal project’ teams as inactive after 180 days, whereas owners of teams with a group purpose of ‘External project’ will be asked to make a decision about archiving their team after only 90 days.

 You’ll also be able to schedule external sharing reviews to occur at different frequencies depending on a team’s level of sensitivity.
-For example, you could ask owners to review their team’s external sharing links more frequently if its assigned sensitivity label is ‘Confidential’ compared to if it’s labeled as ‘General’.
+For example, you could ask owners to review their team’s external sharing links more frequently if its assigned group sensitivity label is ‘Confidential’ compared to if it’s labeled as ‘General’.

 We can’t wait to see what custom policies you’ll put in place!